JosephBARBIERDARNAL/Research-internship-SHARE-Study/README.md

 Because there was a lot of missing values, I have decided to fill them in.
 Main problem : I have a mixed data-type and most of the imputation's algorithms do not overcome this problem.
 So I have decided to use a random forest algorithm who predicts the missing values with the observed values.
 It is based on a research paper from D. Stekhoven and P. Bühlmann published in 2011 (available [here](https://academic.oup.com/bioinformatics/article/28/1/112/219101)).

-This imputation has a different interests : it does not require any particular distribution of variables and works for mixed data sets.
+This imputation has a different interests : it does not require any particular distribution of variables (because it uses random forest as a model) and works for mixed data sets.